open-risk/equinox/README.md

 The initial functionality of Equinox focuses on integrating the following concepts:

 * The European Banking Authority's Criteria for Credit Risk Assessment of Project Finance under the Standardized approach for Specialized Lending
 * The PCAF coalition's approach to accounting and reporting project finance GHG emissions
-* The Equator Principles
+* Equator Principles for Project Finance
+* GHG Accounting Protocol for Projects

 ## Credits